adavarski/AWS-UAP/uap-dynamodb-provisioner/README.md

 make build-provisioner

 # Fill in the AWS credentials and region e.g. us-east-2
-# The credentials should be for the "uap-provisioner" user
+# The credentials should be for the IAM provisioner user (uap-provisioner)
 export AWS_ACCESS_KEY_ID="xxx"
 export AWS_SECRET_ACCESS_KEY="xxx"
 export AWS_REGION="us-east-2"